wandb/docs/docs/guides/hosting/manage-users.md

 Use a team home page as a central hub to explore projects, reports, and runs.
 Within the team home page there is a **Settings** tab.
 Use the Settings tab to manage users, set a team avatar, adjust privacy settings, set up alerts, track usage, and more.
 For more information, see the [Team settings](../app/settings-page/team-settings.md) page.

 :::tip
 Team admins can add and remove users in their teams.
 A user is invited to a team using email or their organization-level username by the respective team admin.
-A non-admin user in a team cannot invite other users to that team.
+A non-admin user in a team cannot invite other users to that team, **unless** team admin has enabled the relevant team setting.

 See **Team roles** below for what roles are available at the team-level.
 :::